 Dimitris completed his MA (Hons) in Philosophy at the renowned University of St Andrews, Scotland, and then went on to complete an MSc in Counselling Studies at University of Abertay Dundee, Scotland.
-He also holds a Postgraduate Certificate in Consciousness and Transpersonal Psychology, which is one of his main areas of interest and research.
-Dimitris has been teaching at NYC for a number of years and is a core member of the course teams for the University of Greenwich BSc (hons) in Psychology and the Empire State College-SUNY programme, coordinating several courses on both programmes, including General Psychology, Theories of Personality, Social Psychology and History & Systems in Psychology.
-He also teaches Psychological Principles of CBT on the University of Bolton MSc CBT programme.
+He also holds a Postgraduate Certificate in Consciousness and Transpersonal Psychology, from Liverpool John Moores University, which is one of his main areas of interest and research.
+Dimitris has been teaching at NYC for a number of years and is a core member of the undergraduate psychology course teams, coordinating several courses on both programmes of study, including General Psychology, Theories of Personality, Social Psychology, Counselling Theories and History & Systems in Psychology.
 His passion for teaching, as well as the individual attention he gives to his students make him one of the most popular instructors within the Psychology Department.
-He held the post of Assistant Head of Department in the past and has been involved in student academic advising for a number of years.
+He held the post of Assistant Head of Department and Academic Advisor for undergraduate students in the past.

 Dr. Vasiliki Varela